austinbrown34/ComfyUI-to-Python-Library/README.md

 5. Now you can execute the newly created .py file to generate images without launching a server.

 ## CLI Usage
-1. Navigate to the `ComfyUI-to-Python-Extension` folder and install requirements
+1. Navigate to the `ComfyUI-to-Python-Library` folder and install requirements
     ```bash
     pip install -r requirements.txt
     ```